hanzhi713/image-collage-maker/README.md

   --recursive           Whether to read the sub-folders for the specified path
                         (default: False)
   --num_process NUM_PROCESS
-                        Number of processes to use when loading images (default: 8)
+                        Number of processes to use when loading tiles (default: 8)
   --out OUT             The filename of the output image (default: ) --size SIZE           Size (side length) of each tile in pixels in the